quil-lang/magicl/README.md

     [x] ZGGSVD3                 MAGICL.LAPACK-CFFI:%ZGGSVD3
 ```

 ## Generating BLAS and LAPACK Bindings

 This library takes the approach of automatically generating the bindings to BLAS and LAPACK without relying on any special tools.

-In order to generate the bindings, you will need to download the Fortran 90 source files for BLAS and LAPACK.
-These can be found [here on netlib](http://www.netlib.org/lapack/).
-Once downloaded, you can re-generate the files with:
+In order to generate the bindings, you will need to download the Fortran 90 source tarballs for [BLAS/LAPACK](http://www.netlib.org/lapack/) and [Expokit](https://www.maths.uq.edu.au/expokit/download.html).
+Once downloaded, extract the tarballs into a directory and re-generate the bindings with the following commands:

 ```
 (ql:quickload :magicl-gen)
 (in-package :magicl.generate-interface)
 (generate-blapack-files #P"/path/to/lapack-3.7.1/")
+(generate-expokit-files #P"/path/to/expokit/")
 ```

-Currently this will write to the source distribution directory of MAGICL, namely the files `blas-cffi.lisp` and `lapack-cffi.lisp`.
+Currently this will write to the source distribution directory of MAGICL, namely the files `blas-cffi.lisp`, `lapack-cffi.lisp`, and `expokit-cffi.lisp`.

+## Running Tests

+Load MAGICL and do `(asdf:test-system :magicl)`.

 ## Quirks and Issues

-### Pointer Reification

-Internally, MAGICL uses foreign pointers.
-This means that saving a Lisp executable will usually not save these pointers if you have defined them in any way that makes them accessible.

-MAGICL provides the package `reify` which allows one to define ways to reify objects containing these pointers.
-The high level `matrix` type has defined reification procedures.

-If you wish to define a procedure of your own for your own objects, use `reify:set-reification-procedures`.
-You will need to provide a function to prepare the object for reification, and another to actually reify the object.
-See the file `high-level.lisp` for an example.

-Currently, the `reify` package only works for SBCL.
+Currently this library is SBCL-only.
+The non-portable code is in `with-array-pointers.lisp`.

-## History
+## History and Credits

-MAGICL started as a fork of [CL-BLAPACK](https://github.com/blindglobe/cl-blapack).
+MAGICL development started at Rigetti Computing by Robert Smith and Joe Lin in 2017.

+[CL-BLAPACK](https://github.com/blindglobe/cl-blapack) is a library developed by Ryan Rifin and Evan Monroig.
+Rigetti Computing created a fork of this library and renamed it MAGICL, and made significant changes that departed from the original design, including:

+* Fixing several bugs in the Fortran parsing to make it work with the latest reference BLAS and LAPACK, leading to significant refactoring.
+* Adding support for matrix exponentiation with Expokit.
+* Adding support for loading various BLAS and LAPACK implementations.
+* Removing the use of the FNV library in favor of native Lisp arrays.
+* Adding a high-level interface to various functions.
+* Adding function availability reporting.

+The most important common design decision between CL-BLAPACK and MAGICL is allowing direct access to the Fortran library functions by way of automatically generated Lisp bindings from the reference sources.